CHRONIC MYELOID LEUKEMIA OVERVIEW

 CHRONIC MYELOID LEUKEMIA TREATMENT OPTIONS

-Treatment decisions for people with CML are complex due to the variety of available options.
+Treatment decisions for people with chronic myeloid leukemia (CML) are complex due to the variety of available options.
 Currently, the most frequently used treatment options include:

-- Disease control with oral tyrosine kinase inhibitors such as imatinib (Gleevec®), dasatinib (Sprycel®), or nilotinib (Tasigna®)
+●Disease control with oral tyrosine kinase inhibitors (TKIs) such as imatinib (brand name: Gleevec), dasatinib (brand name: Sprycel), or nilotinib (brand name: Tasigna)

-- Potential cure with hematopoietic stem cell transplantation (also called bone marrow transplantation), usually after the disease stops responding or relapses during treatment with a tyrosine kinase inhibitor
+●Potential cure with hematopoietic cell transplantation (also called bone marrow transplantation), usually after the disease stops responding or relapses during treatment with a TKI

-- Treatment to reduce symptoms with chemotherapy (hydroxyurea or interferon alpha with or without cytarabine)
+●Treatment to reduce symptoms with chemotherapy (hydroxyurea, busulfan, or interferon alpha with or without cytarabine)

 The choice of therapy depends upon the phase of CML, the availability of a stem cell donor, the patient's candidacy for stem cell transplantation, and the patient's preference.